HoWol76/fortran_qsort/README.md

 # fortran_qsort
 Fortran implementation of qsort

 I coded this as an exercise in preprocessor logic.
 But it should be working, so feel free to use it if you want to.
+But no guarantees, so don't blame me if things catch fire.

 ## license